JoseCorrientes/TakeATurn-Backend/README.md

-# TakeATurn-Backend
+# TakeATurnBackend-Mayra
-This is a backend deployed in render.
-It works connected to a mongo database.
+The backend has been designed to Mayra Aresti.
+It's an app that allows patients to pick up a turn on a schedule